-In an effort to understand the current state of special education learning environments, SEAC members will survey at least four existing facilities, including off site training facilities, and make recommendations, based upon the best principles of universal design, for board consideration as ACPS implements its Redistricting and Capital Improvement Plans.
+In an effort to understand the current state of special education learning environments, SEAC members will survey existing facilities and make recommendations, based upon the best principles of universal design, for board consideration as ACPS implements its Redistricting and Capital Improvement Plans.

-Safe and secure facilities are of particular importance for vulnerable populations.
-The SEAC will continue to report any compliance issues to ACPS staff when students with disabilities face challenges related to access, transportation, and basic human dignity.
+Safe and secure facilities are of particularly importance for vulnerable populations.
+SEAC will continue to report any compliance issues to ACPS staff when students with disabilities face challenges related to access, transportation and basic human dignity.